 2.4 Data Gathered

-The dry matter content of vitever grass was calculated by taking 100/g composite sample of grass chopped in a one-inch size to constitute the final sample for the dry matter analysis.
+The dry matter content of vetiver grass was calculated by taking 100/g composite sample of grass chopped in a one-inch size to constitute the final sample for the dry matter analysis.
 The fresh weight of the sample was recorded and secured in a paper sack and was placed in an oven for about eight hours at 100°C. Then, the dry matter was weighed and placed back to the oven for another two hours for further drying.
 The final dry matter weight was recorded.
-When its weight remained constant, the dry matter content was computed by dividing the dried weight with the fresh weight and multiplied with 100%.
+When its weight remained constant, the dry matter content was computed by dividing the dried weight with the fresh weight and multiplied with 100.
 The dry matter yield was calculated by multiplying the herbage yield with the dry matter content.
 Dry matter yield was expressed in tons per hectare.

 Dry matter content will be computed by: